ossrs/srs-docs/versioned_docs/version-5.0/doc/introduction.md

 # Introduction

+> Note: SRS5 is now stable and available for use in your product environment.

 SRS is a open-source ([MIT Licensed](/license)), simple, high-efficiency, real-time video server supporting RTMP, WebRTC, HLS, HTTP-FLV, SRT, MPEG-DASH, and GB28181.
 SRS media server works with clients like [FFmpeg](https://ffmpeg.org), [OBS](https://obsproject.com), [VLC](https://www.videolan.org), and [WebRTC](https://webrtc.org) to provide